ajwdewit/pcse/doc/pcse_intro.rst

 PCSE also has its limitations, in fact there are several:

-* Speed: flexibility comes a at a price; PCSE is considerably slower than equivalent models written in FORTRAN or another compiled language.
+* Speed: flexibility comes at a price; PCSE is considerably slower than equivalent models written in FORTRAN or another compiled language.

 * The simulation approach in PCSE is currently limited to rectangular (Euler) integration with a fixed daily